 Pick up a 3-Day Go Chicago® Card and save off combined admission vs paying at the gate.

 Remember, this 3 day itinerary is just one of many ways to experience Chicago.

 The Go Chicago® Card gives you the flexibility to create your own itinerary, so you can choose from dozens of top attractions and create a vacation tailored to your interests.

-Getting In: Remember to pick up your ticket in advance of boarding.
-Your ticket is also good for two full days, so feel free to use it tomorrow!
+Remember to pick up your ticket in advance of boarding.

 Popular exhibits included with your admission are “Waters of the World,” “Caribbean Reef,” “Amazon Rising,” “Abbott Oceanarium,” “Wild Reef,” and the “Polar Play Zone.”